Colleges > Cullen College of Engineering > Department of Electrical and Computer Engineering > Electrical Engineering, M.E.E.

 This average is only on courses that are on the student’s degree plan.
 Students must maintain a MGPA of 3.0 prior to applying for graduation.

-The purpose of curricular practical training (CPT) is to gain practical insight as a part of the student’s academic program; therefore, it must be considered as “an integral part of an established curriculum.”
+The purpose of curricular practical training (CPT) is to gain insight to the student’s academic program; therefore, it must be considered as “an integral part of an established curriculum.”

 The ECE Department will allow up to six (6) hours of CPT (“internships”) in the following situations:

-- A CPT Form is submitted before the start of the semester in which the student intends to participate in an internship.
-The Form must include a formal job offer on the hiring company’s stationary, a description of the work to be performed, a beginning and ending date, and the salary offered.
+- A general petition is submitted before the start of the semester in which the student intends to participate in an internship.
+The petition must include a formal job offer on the hiring company’s stationary, a description of the work to be performed, a beginning and ending date, and the salary offered.

 - The work must be related to the practice of electrical and/or computer engineering.